Blackheath forest & River Wey

 Short stretches of the Downs Link can be muddy.

-With the closure of the Villagers pub the only alternative for a pub lunch is the William IV in Little London, which comes after just 3½ km on the standard walk.
+With the closure of the Villagers pub the only alternative after Shere is the William IV in Little London, which comes after just 3½ km on the standard walk.
 This is particularly awkward on a Sunday, because on the current timetable you will reach the pub before noon (or about 2pm if you take the next train on this two-hourly service).
-In an attempt to remedy this situation, two slightly longer morning sections are described below.
+In an attempt to remedy this situation, a slightly longer morning section is described below.

 A longer morning route through Albury Park to the early lunch pub

 The first option takes a loop through Albury Park instead of going along its edge.
-This takes you past an unusual Catholic Apostolic Church, built for a new religious movement which originated in England in 1931.
+This takes you past an unusual Catholic Apostolic Church, built for a new religious movement which originated in England in 1832.
 This is not open to the public, but in the middle of the parkland you can visit an unusual and interesting old Saxon Church.
 Much of this is very old but it also contains a 19thC mortuary chapel, designed by Pugin.
 The church was closed for 80 years but reopened in 1921 for occasional services; it is now maintained by the Churches Conservation Trust.
 After a climb through woodland you rejoin the standard walk route just before lunch.
-This option is 2½ km longer, so you reach the lunch pub after 6 km.
+This option adds 2.44 km (1.5 miles) to the walk, so you reach the lunch pub after 6 km.

 To shorten the walk